+Drums can roll and bells can sing: I finally visited Zutphen, which has been on my wish list for years!
 The month of May is dedicated to the beautiful Gelderland province, and I had to start my discovery with a place I’ve been wanting to see for a long time: Zutphen, one of the best preserved medieval towns in northwestern Europe.
 It was high on my list since I first found out about the Hanseatic cities of the Netherlands, a few years ago, and I became a fan of these places even before I’ve set foot in one of them.
-It did not disappoint; if anything, it was more beautiful than I expected.
+The Hanseatic cities were a network of trading towns in Northern Europe during the Middle Ages that cooperated to protect commerce, share resources, and dominate regional trade.
+Zutphen did not disappoint; if anything, it was more beautiful than I expected.
 My only regret is that I planned only half day for my trip, because I would have loved to spend more time in Zutphen.

 Zutphen is one of the oldest cities in the Netherlands, home to almost 400 national monuments and over 500 local monuments.
 It is sometimes called “Torenstad” (city of towers), because of the number of buildings with a tower in the old city centre.
 Located on the rivers Berkel and IJssel, Zutphen has a strategic location and had a turbulent history.
 To mention only a few notable events: after being destroyed by vikings in 882, the city was rebuilt and a circular fortress was raised to protect it from the attacks.
-Later, the city withstood several sieges, especially during the Eighty Years’ War.
+Later, this Hanseatic city withstood several sieges, especially during the Eighty Years’ War.
 It was bombarded in World War II, and parts of the city were destroyed, but most of the city centre survived.

-Zutphen
+Zutphen Netherlands

 Nowadays, Zutphen is a place straight out of a fairy-tale, with its towers, old buildings and the city walls, with narrow streets and hidden green courtyards.
 There are also modern shops and hip cafés, and my favourites were the ones in the main square, in the shade of the Wijnhuistoren (The Wine House Tower) — former inn, city weigh house, residence of the city guard and place of public announcements from the city council.